cytb/simple-autoreload-server/Options.md

 client-module
 ---

-expose client module to 'window' object. if you want to use client module in built-in script, set true or String value.
+expose client side built-in module to 'window' object. if you want to use client module in built-in script, set true or String value.

-if true,   module will be exposed to 'window.AutoreloadClient'. if String, module will be exposed in window with specified value.
+If true,   module will be exposed to 'window.AutoreloadClient'.
+If String, module will be exposed in window with specified name.

-this option does nothing when 'builtin-script' is false. when the module is initialized, it emits the 'AutoreloadClient.*' events on 'window'. see 'examples/client-module/'.
+This option does nothing when 'builtin-script' is false. when the module is initialized, it emits the 'AutoreloadClient.*' events on 'window'. see 'examples'.

 |option||
 |:---|:---|